fasterci/rules_gitops/README.md

 From the release you wish to use:
 <https://github.com/fasterci/rules_gitops/releases>
-copy the WORKSPACE snippet into your `WORKSPACE` file.
+copy the MODULE.bazel snippet into your `MODULE.bazel` file.

 <a name="k8s_deploy"></a>